InstantBuddha/dockerized-react-laravel-markdown-blog-engine/README.md

 chmod -R 755 ./laravel-app
 ```

-Laravel cannot be reached, there is no api in routes and the chown needs to be run again

 ### Adding api.php

 New versions of Laravel don't add the api feature by standard anymore [see link](https://laracasts.com/discuss/channels/laravel/recurring-issue-with-missing-apiphp-and-service-providers-in-fresh-laravel-installations) so to add it: